riyap2003/agroinfectiondetection/README.md

 You can download the dataset from Kaggle's Plant Disease Dataset.
 Alternatively, you can use your own dataset of plant leaf diseases.
 If you're using a custom dataset, make sure to update the model file path and class names accordingly.

-Here the model trained dataset is train folder ,tetst dataset is test folder above and validation is valid folder above
+Here the model trained dataset is train folder ,test dataset is test folder above and validation is valid folder above